FOREX-Dollar falls after Fed, Aussie soars on record trade surplus

 Money markets had shown a 20 percent chance of a rise in U.S. rates next month but that slipped to as little as 15 percent despite the Fed sending a broadly upbeat message on the economy.

-Aggressive language from the United States on Iran and a refugee deal with Australia also put the focus back on the geopolitical risks from U.S. President Donald Trump's administration rather than the expectations of higher inflation that dominated markets' initial thinking last year.
+Aggressive language from the United States on Iran and a refugee deal with Australia also put the focus back on the geopolitical risks from U.S. President Donald Trump's administration rather than the expectations of higher inflation that dominated markets' initial thinking.

-"The market has become increasingly sensitive to comments made by Trump himself or his advisers," said Alexandre Dolci, a strategist with BBVA in London.

-"We have seen more and more anti-dollar jawboming from officials, especially targeting Germany, China and Japan.
-That has undermined the dollar in the past few days and is the main driver of dollar underperformance since the start of the year."
+The dollar has fallen steadily since the Fed raised rates in December.
+Worries over the broader shape of policy under the new president - and hints of his desire for a weaker dollar - have turned back many of the large bets taken on the currency last year.

 "If anything had come along last night to reinstate the Fed element of the equation the dollar would have rallied," said Neil Mellor, a strategist with Bank of New York Mellon in London.